 There are many templates available online.
 Finding just the right one may not be an easy thing to do.
 Use these tips when choosing a blog template and you’ll be closer to success.

 Not sure where to find quality WordPress themes or templates?
-Check out my favorite theme designer.
+Check out my favorite themes.